For the past number of years Sligo Grammar School has been involved in the Fields of Life project.

 In 2007 a first year class in the Grammar took on the task of raising the €218 needed each year to sponsor Victo Athienno.
 Since then different class groups have raised the sponsorship each year by a cake sale and carol singing.
 Victo is now 15 years old and like many Ugandan children has only one parent.
 Many children in Uganda are either orphans or have only one parent.
 If anyone is interested in sponsoring a child themselves please contact the school for more details.

 How are you these days and let me hope that you are fine I would like to thank you for paying my school fee and I pray that god gives you a longer life and also bless you and your family.
 In this current term , the second term,we are going to register for the Uganda National Examination.
 My best subjects are the science subjects and I would like to become a doctor in the future, I like playing basketball and my best friends at school are Aisha and Mary.
 I also involve myself in music and I like it a-lot.
 The weather in Uganda is rainy season and some times its cold.
 I love you and will always pray for you.

-Above is a photo of Victo and her family and the Christmas card and a letter Victo sent to her sponsors in sligo Grammar School.
+Above is a photo of Victo and her family and the Christmas card and a letter Victo sent to her sponsors in Sligo Grammar School.

 The art department in the school is a very active and vibrant one.
 The art room is always a hive of activity with students coming in and out on various projects - art students and non-art students alike!

 Ms. Hynes makes a consistent effort to keep the work of her pupils on view throughout the school and has frames around the walls to display their work.
 This changes a few times a year as the students produce new work.
 After the Junior Cert results are out the 3D work of the art students is displayed in the hall outside the Staff Room along with work from HE and woodwork students.
-All parents and families are welcome to drop in to see what their sos and daughters have produced.
+All parents and families are welcome to drop in to see what their sons and daughters have produced.

-Two of the outfits submitted for this years competition are shown below.
+Three of the outfits submitted for this years competition are shown below.